How do I find out what’s going on around Gateway?

 What denomination are you?

 We’re not part of any denomination.
-And we’re not the only Christians, we’re just a body of people committed to being the church as described in the Bible.
+We’re just a body of people committed to being the church as described in the Bible.
 If you want to know what we believe, check out our statement of faith.
-We are, however, a member of the Willow Creek Association of churches, which is an inter-denominational organization of thousands of churches around the world who are committed to using innovative ways to connect people who are far from God with His love for them.

 All decisions about our church are made by Gateway leaders, and all of our finances go towards Gateway ministries and our partners.
 All financial matters are overseen by a Board of Directors, and our financial books are open to anyone who inquires.